sandesh556/Translator/README.md

 3. **File Structure**:
     - **`lang` Folder**:
         - Locate the `lang` directory containing language-specific files.
+        - Locate the `en`   directory which will have lang.pu
         - Modify `lang.py` to include your language data in a JSON-like format.

 4. **Insert Language Data**: